microsoft/playwright/docs/src/merge-report-js.md

 ### Copying blob reports

- On each machine running the tests we'll get a blob report under `blob-report` directory.
-Once the shards finish running the content of all `blob-report` directories needs to be copied into a single directory.
-All files inside blob-report directory have unique names, so don't worry about possible name collisions when copying the files.
+ On each machine that is running tests we'll get a blob report under `blob-report` directory.
+Once all shards finish, contents of all `blob-report` directories should be copied into a single directory.
+All files inside `blob-report` directory have unique names, so don't worry about possible name collisions when copying the files.

 ### Creating combined report